hypoxia125/Modules-Enhanced/workshop/Description.md

 [h2]Features[/h2]
 - Many new modules ranging from ambient artillery and paradropping vehicles to trapping inventories and creating mine jammers.
 - Utilizes CBA's event system and per frame handlers.
-- All module functions have a public version that mission makers can execute mid mission, without a module, using scripting!

 ... for a full list, visit the [url=https://github.com/hypoxia125/Modules-Enhanced/wiki]Wiki[/url]